kimjungwow/tcp-socketprogramming-vigenerecipher/README.md

 - I studied socket programming through this link.
 So I wrote code related to socket programming such as send() or getaddrinfo() referring to this link.
 https://beej.us/guide/bgnet/html/single/bgnet.html
+- Testcases in `testvectors` directory are encrypted with keyword `abcd`